Chart Color Schemes

 Wheelers Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Wheelers Hill residents aged 15+ have a higher proportion with university qualifications than the broader SA4 region or Australia.
-Specifically, 41.6% of Wheelers Hill residents hold such qualifications compared to 29.8% in the SA4 region and 30.4% nationally.
-Bachelor degrees are most common at 26.5%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.2%).
+Educational attainment in Wheelers Hill is notably higher than broader averages.
+Among residents aged 15 and above, 41.6% have university qualifications, compared to 29.8% in the SA4 region and 30.4% nationally.
+Bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.2%).
 Vocational pathways account for 23.8% of qualifications, with advanced diplomas at 11.3% and certificates at 12.5%.

-Educational participation is high in Wheelers Hill, with 28.3% of residents currently enrolled in formal education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 8.2% in secondary education, and 6.7% pursuing tertiary education.

 Frequently Asked Questions - Education